Tampa DUI Attorneys

 How much does it cost to hire the attorney for a DUI?

 Some attorney might quote you a lower price but that price probably doesn't include a formal review hearing to protect your driver's license, pre-trial motions, and a jury trial.
 We charge a flat fee because we often get the best results by fully preparing the case for trial.
 We have found that prosecutors often make the best deals right before the trial.
 Rarely do prosecutor make the best offer before the case is on a trial calendar.

 - the $25 application fee for the 42 day permit so that you can continue driving while we fight the administrative suspension;

 - costs to obtain the packet from the Florida DHSMV;

-- the fee to serve the subpoenas on witnesses that must appear for the formal review hearing;
+- the fee to serve the subpoenas on witnesses that must appear at the formal review hearing;

 - the expense to hire a court report for the formal review hearing;